bsoist/labs/quiz_responsive/README.md

 # QUIZ - Responsive Web Design

-You may edit any of the lines below, BUT
+You may edit any of the code in `page.html`
+EXCEPT...

-DO NOT CHANGE THE `id` values
+1. DO NOT CHANGE THE `id` value of any element
-DO NOT REARRANGE THE ORDER OF THESE LINES
+1. DO NOT REARRANGE THE ORDER OF THESE LINES included in the `<body></body>`

+An additional file - named `original.html` - is included so that you can recover from any serious mistakes.
+(NOTE: if you mess that file up, you can use the reset button.)

 ## GRADING

 This is a **twenty point** quiz.

 You will earn 16 points for submitting the quiz **and** one point for each challenge successfully accomplished.

 ## CHALLENGES